trustlines-protocol/tl-docs/docs/resources/wp_content/how_trustlines_works.md

 ### 2.5 The network effect

-People that are not connected through a Trustline can make multi-hop payments via any path of connected trustlines.
+People that are not connected through a trustline can make multi-hop payments via any path of direct connected trustlines.

 <div class="captioned_image">
 <center><a href="../../../assets/images/wp_content/how_tl_works/how_tl_works04.png"><img class="tc_img" src="../../../assets/images/wp_content/how_tl_works/how_tl_works04.png"></a></center>